richardhenyash/artofnht/README.md

 <img src="./assets/wireframes/rev0/initial-hand-sketch.jpg" style="margin: 15px; width:600px;">

-[Initial Wireframes](./assets/wireframes/rev1) showing different options for the Home and Gallery pages were produced using [balsamiq](https://balsamiq.com/index.html) and presented to the client.
+[Initial Wireframes](./assets/wireframes/rev1) showing different options for the [Home]("/assets/wireframes/rev1/home-basecase.png) and [Gallery](./assets/wireframes/rev1/gallery-basecase.png) pages were produced using [balsamiq](https://balsamiq.com/index.html) and presented to the client.
-The base case was selected for the Home and Gallery pages and is shown below:
+The base case was selected for the [Home]("/assets/wireframes/rev1/home-basecase.png) and [Gallery](./assets/wireframes/rev1/gallery-basecase.png) pages and is shown below:

 <img src="./assets/wireframes/rev1/home-basecase.png" style="margin: 15px; width:600px;">
 <img src="./assets/wireframes/rev1/gallery-basecase.png" style="margin: 15px; width:600px;">

-[Responsive Design Wireframes](./assets/wireframes/rev2) were then developed based on the initial wireframes showing the Home, Gallery and About pages as viewed on desktop, tablet and mobile devices.
+[Responsive Design Wireframes](./assets/wireframes/rev2) were then developed based on the initial wireframes showing the [Home](./assets/wireframes/rev2/home-desktop.png), [Gallery](./assets/wireframes/rev2/gallery-desktop.png) and [About](./assets/wireframes/rev2/aboutnht-desktop.png) pages as viewed on desktop, tablet and mobile devices.
 The mobile view wireframes are shown below:

 <img src="./assets/wireframes/rev2/home-mobile.png" style="margin: 15px; width:200px;">
 <img src="./assets/wireframes/rev2/gallery-mobile.png" style="margin: 15px; width:200px;">
 <img src="./assets/wireframes/rev2/aboutnht-mobile.png" style="margin: 15px; width:200px;">

-The home page features two large bright and colorful illustrations, a navigation menu, the NHT logo provided by the client and a link to the artist's page on [comicartfans](https://www.comicartfans.com/gallerydetail.asp?gcat=682).
+The [Home](./assets/wireframes/rev2/home-desktop.png) page features two large bright and colorful illustrations, a navigation menu, the [NHT logo](./assets/images/nht-logo-300x300.png) provided by the client and a link to the artist's page on [comicartfans](https://www.comicartfans.com/gallerydetail.asp?gcat=682).
 We decided to use two illustrations for the home page as the artist's most colourful illustrations are in portrait orientation and this would allow 2 images to be tiled side by side on a desktop view, with one of the images being removed or the images being tiled vertically on smaller devices.

-The Gallery is presented as a seperate page.
-The gallery features the artist's favourite work divided into the categories "Illustrations" and "Caricatures".
+The [Gallery](./assets/wireframes/rev2/gallery-desktop.png) is presented as a seperate page.
+The [Gallery](./assets/wireframes/rev2/gallery-desktop.png) features the artist's favourite work divided into the categories "Illustrations" and "Caricatures".
 The images are tiled in 2 rows corresponding to the "Illustrations" and "Caricatures" categories, with 3 columns shown on a desktop view, 2 columns shown on a tablet view and 1 column shown on a mobile view.

-The Biography and Contact information is presented on the About NHT page.
-The about page includes a contact button which will open up a contact form.
+The Biography and Contact information is presented on the [About](./assets/wireframes/rev2/aboutnht-desktop.png) page.
+The [About](./assets/wireframes/rev2/aboutnht-desktop.png) page includes a contact button which will open up a contact form.

 ### Design Choices ###